 Working Conditions & Physical Demands:

-• Ability to sit for long periods of time
+- Ability to sit for long periods of time; and

-• Ability to use a computer workstation and keyboard for long periods of time
+- Ability to use a keyboard for extended periods of time.

 The content is intended to describe the general nature and level of work being performed by persons assigned to this job.
 It is not intended to constitute an exhaustive list of all responsibilities and duties required.